corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/cordapp-packaging.md

 ## Generating a Group Policy File

-If you intend to run a basic static network setup, you can use the `corda-cli` MGM plugin to generate a group policy file.
+If you intend to run a basic [static network](../network-types.html#static-networks) setup, you can use the Corda CLI to generate a group policy file.
 For example, you could run the following command to generate the file:
 ```shell
 ./corda-cli.sh mgm groupPolicy > GroupPolicy.json
 ```